mattiadurso/vggt/README.md

 }
 ```
 ## Changes
 - Create a wrapper to better handle inference (e.g., multiple scenes) and save in COLMAP format.
+Use pycomap==3.11.
 - Stopped carrying intermediate inputs not used by heads.
 This allows to run VGGT on 150 images instead of ~70 on a 4090.

 ## Updates